youssefaltai/linux-custom-url-scheme/README.md

-# How to register custom protocols in Linux
+# How to register custom URL schemes in Linux

 #### This was tested on Ubuntu 22.10